learn-co-curriculum/java-for-loops/README.md

 ## Conclusion

 Loops are a way for us to execute the same block of code multiple times.
-This saves us from writing a redundant amount of code.
+This saves us from writing a redundant amount of code and a maintainability nightmare in that we only have to write the repeated code once.

 In this lesson, we learned about the `for` loop and how it is a good loop if we know how many times the loop should be executed.
 But what if we don't know how many times the code inside the loop should run?
 We'll learn more about that in the next lesson.